bragma/winston-azure-application-insights/README.md

 An [Azure Application Insights][0] transport for [Winston][1] logging library.
 Allows to log on App Insights trace with Winston.

-**Note:** winston-azure-application-insights version 1.1 is _only_ compatible with applicationinsights client versions through to 0.22, [due to breaking changes][2].
-If you are using applicationinsights ~1.0 then please use the latest version of this library.
-Failure to select the correct version will cause tracking will silently fail.
+This library intends to be compatible with `applicationinsights` `1.0`.
+If you are using an older version of the AppInsights NodeJS client, see the `1.1.x` releases.

 ## Installation